 GUEST BLOG Stephanie Baldwin, 1L at the University of Arizona

-Last week I wrote about the path to 1L, and I asked current law students to share their experiences about what they wish they had known or could have told themselves before starting their 1L.
+I have asked current law students to share their experiences about what they wish they had known or could have told themselves before starting their 1L.
 Here are the top responses.

 I wish I knew that: